 8 Foods to Avoid When You Have Inflammation

-For this reason, we want to reveal 8 foods which you should avoid if you have inflammation problems.
+For this reason, we want to reveal eight foods you should avoid if you have inflammation.

-The consumption of processed meats is on the increase, and although it’s an easy option for cooking, it’s related to common inflammation problems.
+The consumption of processed meats is on the rise, and although it’s an easy option for cooking, it’s related to common inflammation problems.

 The main problem lies in that they contain high levels of sodium, nitrates, nitrites, and other various added chemicals which, once in the body, can cause an inflammatory response.